 The Tasting Room

-We are converting the original 1960s era ranch house to our Tasting Room, where we offer tastings at both our tasting bar and wrap-around outdoor patio.
+We have converted the original 1960s era ranch house to our Tasting Room, where we offer tastings at both our tasting bar and wrap-around outdoor patio.
 The Tasting Room is Open for walk-ins Monday - Friday 11am to 5pm (with the exceptions of holidays).
 Reservations required Saturdays & Sundays for all tasting experiences.
-Please click here to explore the different tasting experiences we will be offering.
+Please click here to explore the different tasting experiences offered.
 Appointments are required for all groups of eight or more.

 The Rose Arbor